 For instance, this type of 4-year degree program can integrate management, finance, marketing, entrepreneurship, computer information systems and accounting into its curriculum.
 Through simulations and projects, students can learn how to become business leaders.
 Entrance into a program usually requires at least a high school diploma or its GED equivalent.

 Students with a general business degree can acquire a comprehensive foundation in all business disciplines.
 In a business administration program, students typically take general education courses and core course that focus on business subjects.
 These courses survey many business subjects, computer-related subjects and decision-making techniques.
 Courses often cover topics including:

 - Business communications

 - Business writing

 Popular Career Options

 A generalist business administration degree opens up career options in different business sectors.
-Entry-level positions may be able to graduates in areas such as accounting, payroll management, project management or marketing.
+Entry-level positions in accounting, payroll management, project management or marketing may be sought after.
 Students may start their own business or pursue careers such as: